 The BAS requires 125 credits.
 To receive a Bachelor of Agricultural Science degree, students must complete an industry-based practicum (AGRI 192) and an applied research project (via a Capstone course) which provides graduates with practical experience with which to enter the workforce and face the challenges associated with the horticulture industry.

-Students may enter directly from High school, from another post-secondary program, or transition into the program from the Agriculture Technology diploma, Horticulture Crop Production and Protection option.
+Students may enter directly from High school, from another post-secondary program, or transition into the program from an Agriculture Technology certificate or diploma.

 Applications are accepted on a continuous basis throughout the year.
 However, Agriculture Technology diploma students are encouraged to apply to the degree prior to the end of the third semester of the diploma.
 Applications will be reviewed based on work complete to date.

 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.

 See the Fees and Other Costs section.

 With appropriate planning, the Bachelor of Agricultural Science requirements (125 credits) can be completed in four years of full-time study.
 Because upper-level courses are offered on a limited basis, students should seek the help of an Academic Advisor to plan their coursework in advance, in order to complete their degree in a timely manner.
 The choice of which courses are to be offered each year will be made with reference to the needs of students who have been admitted in the program or have formally declared their intention to complete the degree.